About

 Dear PILON members and friends,

-We are honoured to now be hearing from members of the judiciary from Tuvalu and Samoa, who will provide a unique perspective from the bench.
-Our presenters will share practical advice on how special measures, such as those contained in the Model Provisions and Explanatory Text (Supporting Vulnerable Witnesses in cases involving sexual and gender based violence) can be effectively used in practice.
+In our previous webinars we heard from senior prosecutors from Fiji and Samoa, and more recently Republic of Marshall Islands and the Cook Islands.
+For this webinar we were honoured to host members of the judiciary from Tuvalu and Samoa, who shared practical advice on how special measures, such as those contained in the Model Provisions and Explanatory Text (Supporting Vulnerable Witnesses in cases involving sexual and gender based violence) can be effectively used in practice.

 Corinna Ituaso Laafai was appointed Senior Magistrate for Tuvalu in September 2020, having previously worked as a Crown Counsel within the Office of the Attorney-General of Tuvalu.
 Her time as Senior Magistrate has coincided with major judicial reform within Tuvalu and she presently hears cases within the Senior Magistrates Court and the High Court (until a registrar is appointed).
 Senior Magistrate Corinna brings a wealth of experience working with vulnerable witnesses and unique insights into the use of special measures from the perspective of both the prosecution and judiciary